 - For Roles, the following formats are accepted:

-While the general overview of the SSO configuration is the same for all Identity Providers (IdPs), here are some tips for configuring ADFS:
+The general procedure of the SSO configuration is the same for all Identity Providers (IdPs).
+The following describes how to configure ADFS.

 - Confirm ADFS 2.0 is installed, the default ADFS version is 1.0.
 ADFS 2.0 can be downloaded here: https://www.microsoft.com/en-us/download/details.aspx?id=10909.